On this page

 There will be no rating level for days where no action is required.

-Shire of Mundaring’s fire weather district falls within the Swan Inland North weather district.
-The new weather district starts from the Kalamunda/Mundaring border and extends north, finishing between Regans Ford and Red Gully.
+The weather district starts from the Kalamunda/Mundaring border and extends north, finishing between Regans Ford and Red Gully.

-DFES - Know your Fire Danger Rating
+Know your Fire Danger Rating

 Total Fire Bans (TFBs)

-A Total Fire Ban (TFB) is declared on days when fires are most likely to threaten lives and property.
+A Total Fire Ban is declared on days when fires are most likely to threaten lives and property.
 This is because of predicted extreme fire weather or when there are already widespread fires, and firefighting resources are stretched.

 Businesses, public authorities or industries may be given an exemption for activities not prescribed in the Regulations, as long as conditions are met to ensure the activity does not start a fire.
-Further information can be found by clicking here

 Harvest and Vehicle Movement Bans

-Harvest and Vehicle Movement Bans are issued by the Shire of Mundaring's Chief Bush Fire Control Officer and put in place when the Fire Behaviour Index for Grassland reaches a threshold.
-This threshold identifies the use of engines, vehicles, plants, or machinery that largely increases the likelihood of it starting a fire during particular times of the day.
-When a ban is imposed, this information will be available through social media, SMS notification, a banner on the website and the Fire and Burning Information line.
+Harvest and Vehicle Movement Bans are issued by the Shire of Mundaring's Chief Bush Fire Control Officer when the Grassland Fire Behaviour Index reaches a level that significantly increases the risk of fire.
+These bans restrict the use of engines, vehicles, plant and machinery that may ignite a fire during certain times of the day.

-Lake Leschenaultia
+Access to Lake Leschenaultia

 View Lake Closures

-More information
+More information and contact